KJeynesCupper/mobileRNA/README.md

 Overview
 ======================================================================
-mobileRNA is an `R` package that provides a pipeline for the rapid identification of small RNA molecules.
-It has been designed for two key purposes; to undertaken typical sRNAseq between treatment and control and/or to identify endogenous mobile small RNA (sRNA) molecules in plant graft systems.
-The tool provides a pipeline for each, in separate vignettes, both include pre-processing and analysis of sRNA sequencing data, and soon mRNA sequencing data.
+**mobileRNA** is an `R` package that provides a pipeline for the rapid sRNA sequencing data pre-processing and analysis.
+It has been designed for two analysis workflows; the core analysis to undertaken typical sRNAseq between treatment and control and/or the mobile sRNA analysis to identify endogenous mobile sRNAs chimeric systems.
+This was specifically designed for the analysis of samples from plant grafting experiments, which can generate plants with distinct genotypes for the upper parts (scion) and roots.

-It has been established that many different substances and molecules including RNAs can travel between the shoot and roots in plants.
+It has been established that many different molecules including RNAs can travel between the shoot and roots in plants.
 Many of these studies utilized grafting, and this method has can be used to also join different species together.
 Plant heterograft systems are chimeric, comprised of two genotypes joined at the graft junction; hence, molecules produces and encoded by each genotype might be exchanged across the graft junction.
-These molecules could have implications to the regulation of gene expression and trait acquisition. for instance, sRNAs are linked to epigenetic pathways, such as the RNA-directed DNA methylation pathway and post-transcriptional gene silencing, which have implications to gene regulatory patterns.
+These molecules could have implications to the regulation of gene expression and trait acquisition.
+For instance, sRNAs are linked to epigenetic pathways, such as the RNA-directed DNA methylation pathway and post-transcriptional gene silencing, which have implications to gene regulatory patterns.
 Changes in these sRNA populations could instigate or facilitate grafting-induced traits, such as improved plant vigour.

 For the identification of mobile sRNAs between genotypes, current methods utilize a step-wise mapping of samples to each genome within the